docker/docs/config/containers/logging/configure.md

 ## Limitations of logging drivers

-Depending on the version of Docker Engine that you are using, the `docker logs` command is only available on the following drivers:
+- Depending on the version of Docker Engine that you are using, the `docker logs` command is only available on the following drivers:
     - `json-file`
     - `journald`
     - `local`

 Refer to [link needed to new topic]() for information about using `docker logs` to read container logs locally for many third party logging solutions, including:

     - syslog
     - gelf
     - fluentd
     - awslogs
     - splunk
     - etwlogs
     - gcplogs
     - Logentries

+- Reading log information requires decompressing rotated log files, which causes a temporary increase in disk usage (until the log entries from the rotated files are read) and an increased CPU usage while decompressing.
+- The capacity of the host storage where docker’s data directory resides determines the maximum size of the log file information.